Competition Held Each Summer

 The Goldstick Initiative for the Study of Communication Disorders was established in 2005 to provide support in the area of communication.
-The Goldstick Initiative will help provide states, schools, and families with best practices, improve learning and living outcomes for individuals with communication disabilities, and further research in the area of communication.
+The Goldstick Initiative assists in providing states, schools, and families with recommended practices thereby improving learning and living outcomes for individuals with communication disabilities.

-For 2017-2018, the Goldstick Family Initiative will provide one research award in the amount of $4000 to enhance the research mission of the Department of Special Education and to contribute to the scholarly literature on topics relevant to Rett syndrome, including but not limited to: augmentative and alternative communication, motor and physical fitness, employment, independent living, self-determination, and technology innovations that pertain to any of these areas.
+For 2022-2023, the Goldstick Family Initiative will provide one research award in the amount of $4000 to enhance the research mission of the Department of Special Education and to contribute to the scholarly literature on topics relevant to Rett syndrome, including but not limited to: augmentative and alternative communication, motor and physical fitness, employment, independent living, self-determination, and technology innovations that pertain to any of these areas.
 These funds will be an incentive for faculty and doctoral students to work collaboratively in these focus areas.
-Applicants must be faculty/student teams.
-Recipients may apply for a second year of funding.
+Applicants must include at least one faculty member and one student.

 Selection criteria for the Marissa Zelinger Research Award include the inclusion and clear labeling of all required features of the proposal as specified below: